 Mr. Bringuier has recorded two Ravel compilations on Deutsche Grammophon, including a complete survey of the composer’s orchestral works, with performances by Yuja Wang and Ray Chen.
 Mr. Bringuier and Nelson Freire are featured on a Decca CD release of works by Chopin, as well as a DVD of Mr. Bringuier’s debut at the BBC Proms.
 With violinist Renaud Capuçon and cellist Gautier Capuçon, Mr. Bringuier released an album of Saint-Saëns’s concertos on the Erato label.

-Mr. Bringuier’s distinctions include the Médaille d’or à l’unanimité avec les felicitations du jury à l’Académie Prince Rainier III de Monaco, the Médaille d’or from the Lord Mayor of Nice, as well as first prize in a competition organized by the Janáček Philharmonic Orchestra in Ostrava.
-Mr. Bringuier has also received prizes from the Swiss Foundation Langart and the Cziffra Foundation.
+Mr. Bringuier’s distinctions include the Médaille d’or à l’unanimité avec les felicitations du jury à l’Académie Prince Rainier III de Monaco and the Médaille d’or from the City of Nice.
+He has also received prizes from the Swiss Foundation Langart and the Cziffra Foundation.